colorpalettestudio/Brand-Color-Database/VERCEL_FIX.md

-# Vercel Deployment Fix
+# Vercel Deployment Fix (Updated)

 ## Problem
-The app was showing "No colors found" and returning a 500 error from `/api/colors` because the serverless function wasn't properly configured to import the necessary dependencies in Vercel's environment.
+The app was showing "No colors found" and returning a 500 error from `/api/colors` because:
+1. The serverless function couldn't import the JSON seed data file
+2. TypeScript configuration wasn't optimized for Vercel's build process

 ## Solution
-I've completely restructured the serverless function to work properly with Vercel:
+I've fixed the configuration to properly include all necessary files in the serverless build:

 ### What Changed